-An IT assistant was employed to assist teachers in development and use of e-learning materials.
+Two IT assistants were employed to assist teachers in development and use of e-learning materials.
 The assistant also provided technical support during lessons, and helped the maintenance of hardware and software.

 Teacher Relief Grant

 The grant was used for hiring supply teachers to replace teachers on sick leave and other approved leave.
 In addition, the grant was used for hiring a part-time religious teacher to enhance Lasallian formation in the school.